Car Finance for young drivers

 Does my credit rating affect my getting car finance?

 Ahh, the credit score.
-You might have heard horror stories about what can happen (or what can’t) when you have a poor score as a young driver.
+You might have heard horror stories about what can happen (or can’t) when you have a poor score as a young driver.
 But, unfortunately, building and maintaining a healthy credit rating is just a part of being responsible financially.